 in hours, you might prefer an alternative backup and restore

-solution, such as MySQL
+solution, such as

-Enterprise Backup for InnoDB
+MySQL Enterprise Backup for

--only and
+-only and mixed-use databases.

 Performance is also affected by the transactional options, primarily for the dump operation.